nicholashz/forensics-eye-tracking/README.md

+##  MATLAB
-##  Two separate team members implemented the TECA model for redundancy.
+Two separate team members implemented the TECA model for redundancy.
 A separate implementation is in Matlab.

 The individual trial data is a variant of ```CwCeTrialStats_20200324.csv``` and ```AllFixationsByImageAndExaminer.mat``` is a processed version of ```CwCe_OK_Fixations_20180703.csv``` restricted to just the comparison phase eye gaze data.